Dieppe Mountain

 Dieppe Mountain is a 2863 m peak in British Columbia, Canada, rising to a prominence of 1058 m above Gataga Pass.
 Its line parent is Tuchodi Peak, 55 km away.
 It is part of the Northern Rocky Mountains.
+The mountain is located West of the junction of Racing River and Delano Creek and SW of Fort Nelson.
+Dieppe Mountain is named for the World War II Dieppe Raid that involved Canadian troops which took place on 19 August 1942.

 The mountain is part of the Battle of Britain Range, in which the names of peaks commemorate the allied leaders in World War II, places where the leaders met, and battles in which Canadian troops served.
 Thus names include Mount Churchill, Mount Roosevelt, Teheran Mountain, Yalta Peak, Falaise Mountain and Ortona Mountain.